-The basic structure of the power combiner consists of three parts: input fiber, fused taper fiber bundle and output fiber.
+The power combiner has a basic structure comprised of three parts: input fiber, fused taper fiber bundle, and output fiber.

 Basic structure of power combiner

-First of all, in order to make the fiber bundle fuse and taper well with the output fiber, the cross-section of the fiber bundle must be circular, and the pump fibers are closely arranged in a certain geometric way, usually the fibers are closely arranged in a regular hexagon.
+To ensure that the fiber bundle fuses and tapers well with the output fiber, the cross-section of the fiber bundle must be circular, and the pump fibers must be arranged in a specific geometric pattern, typically in a regular hexagonal shape.

-In the manufacturing process, the input fiber bundles are first assembled, then the input fiber bundles of the assembled bundles are fused and tapered to form a fused taper fiber bundle, and then the taper waist of the fused taper fiber bundle is cut and fused with the output fiber.
+During the manufacturing process, the input fiber bundles are first assembled and then fused and tapered to form a fused taper fiber bundle.
+The taper waist of the fused taper fiber bundle is then cut and fused with the output fiber.

 A robust packaging and heat dissipation structure is designed to ensure the stability and longevity of the beam combiner.
 Copper or aluminum, with high thermal conductivity, is commonly used as the packaging shell, and a water-cooling system may be integrated into the metal packaging as needed.

 Fiber lasers connect fiber devices through welding.
 High-quality fiber fusion is crucial for achieving higher power.
 However, losses inevitably occur during the welding process, which accumulate light and heat over time, potentially leading to a deterioration in beam quality or damage to optical components.